-I can’t think of many places that have actually made me go ‘wow’ when I first saw them – but the large Buddha statue at Nanzoin Temple in Fukuoka, Japan did – out loud.
+I can’t think of many places that have actually made me go ‘wow’ when I first saw them, but the large Buddha statue at Nanzoin Temple in Fukuoka, Japan, did, out loud.
 And then I shut up and just stared at it, unable to believe exactly what I was seeing.

-The fact that it left me speechless is even more surprising that when I first planned my trip, seeing the Nanzoin Buddha wasn’t on my list of things to do in Fukuoka.
+The fact that it left me speechless is even more surprising considering that when I first planned my trip, seeing the Nanzoin Buddha wasn’t on my list of things to do in Fukuoka.

 Disclosure: Some of my trip to Fukuoka was made possible with assistance by the Japan National Tourist Association – see below for full details.
 Also, some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.